tarunisrani/MagikUI/README.md

 ### Usages

 #### CircularLayout
 CircularLayout is developed for scenarios where developer needs to arrange ui elements in a circular arrangement.
-The arrangement is further classified in 3 categories:

-* Full
-* Half (Upper-half/Lower-half)
-* Quarters (First/Second/Third/Fourth)

-By Default an element is added at the first position (0 index) for background circle
+By Default first element is added to the center.

 ##### How to use:
     <com.tarunisrani.magikui.magiklayouts.CircularLayout